steffenwoell/steffenwoell.github.io/_posts/2025-01-09-kick-the-can.md

 Did you hear
 that sound
 unruly night
-it’s catching up
+is catching up

-I’m on my way
+I'm on my way
 so how can you
-forget what you’ve
+forget what you've
 just found

 Looking up
 burrowed in a million faces
-under ever paler
+and under paler
 sheets of breath

 Asphalt icon
-te salutant
+*te salutant*
 my hallowed
-empyre
+*empyre*

-Just one more night
+Just one more night——
 take what I can
-become myself
+become myself and
-and kick the can.
+kick the can.